Unity-Technologies/ml-agents/docs/Migrating.md

 ### Important changes
 * The `Agent.CollectObservations()` virtual method now takes as input a `VectorSensor` sensor as argument.
 The `Agent.AddVectorObs()` methods were removed.
 * The `Monitor` class has been moved to the Examples Project.
 (It was prone to errors during testing)
+* The `MLAgents.Sensor` namespace has been removed.
+All sensors now belong to the `MLAgents` namespace.

 ### Steps to Migrate